TedIwaArdN/Encrypt-and-Decrypt/README.txt

-Encrypt and Decrypt function
+Encrypt and Decrypt Function
+v0.0.1
-Edward Tian v1.0.1
+Edward Tian

 This program shows a way to generate and solve cryptograms using ASCII code.